 Justified Reasons to Break a Lease in Rhode Island

 The following are the legally justified reasons for breaking a lease in Rhode Island.
-So long as the tenant fulfills the requirements associated with the justified reason, they will be able to terminate their lease early without penalty.
+So long as the tenant fulfills the requirements associated with breaking lease agreements with the justified reason, they will be able to terminate their lease early without penalty.

 1. Active Military Duty